 If you like what you see after reviewing case studies, you can still take it further.
 Ask the provider for a couple of customer referrals who you can actually call directly.
 This can be a great way to feel more comfortable with the process, and the company you end up choosing.

 - Get Full Details of the Potential Relationship

 You know you’ll save money when you engage with a BP outsourcing provider, but if you’re like many of the CEOs we work with – that’s not all you’re looking for.
-You want a company who will act like a partner, not a vendor, and provide value to your business even beyond an improved bottom line.
+You want a company that will act like a partner, not a vendor, and provides value to your business even beyond an improved bottom line.